 Approved budget: $19,552.00

-Status: Project began in Spring 2013
+Status: Project began in Spring 2013; currently in-progress

 Project Title: An Exploration of Perceptions of Advising at Ferris State University and Their Relationships to Student Retention